Taitava/obsidian-shellcommands-documentation/Basic usage/Working directory.md

 There is no explicit setting for defining a *working directory* on a per shell command basis, but you can achieve the same effect by preceding your shell command with: `cd "Your desired working directory" && `.
 The `&&` operator is used to execute two shell commands sequentially: your actual shell command will be executed only if the `cd` command succeeded to change the *working directory*.

 An example: `cd "C:\Windows\Temp" && mkdir "My temporary directory"`

+# History
+<small>This page was last modified on <strong>2022-04-08</strong> and created on 2021-11-25. <a href="https://github.com/Taitava/obsidian-shellcommands-documentation/commits/main/./Basic%20usage/Working%20directory.md">See page edit history</a>.</small>